Colour - Glorious Colour! Colour can make or break the visual impact of your brand.

 Graphic designers have a strong set of skills that can help you to grow your business.
 Yes, that’s right, grow your business.
 We create more than pretty images, we actually help you to communicate a message with your branding that engages and persuades people to use your business.

-Now you know what we can do here at One Bite Graphic Design, let’s look into the concept of graphic design in a bit more depth.
+Now you know what we can do here at One Bite Design, let’s look into the concept of graphic design in a bit more depth.

 What Is Graphic Design?